Sue: I’m sorry, I missed the title. Tegan distracted me.

 Sue: Not enough action, you mean.
 This story is just people wandering around rooms and chatting.
 It hasn’t been like this since the 1960s!

-Nyssa starts poking one of Monarch’s workers.
-He pushes Nyssa away and Adric flies off the handle.
+Nyssa starts prodding one of Monarch’s workers, and when he pushes her away, Adric flies off the handle.

-Sue: Adric is so blinded by lust, he sticks up for Nyssa, even though she was clearly in the wrong.
-She was prodding the poor sod.
+Sue: Adric is so blinded by lust, he’s sticking up for Nyssa, even though she’s clearly in the wrong.
+She was poking the poor sod.
 What was he supposed to do?

-The Doctor pretends to have a dizzy spell, so Bigon can talk to him.
+The Doctor pretends to have a dizzy spell so Bigon can talk to him in private.

 Sue: It’s Peter Davison I feel sorry for.
-When he read the script for this, he must have thought, what the **** have I let myself in for.
-This is crap!
+When he read the script for this, he must have thought, “What the **** have I let myself in for?”

-A gladiator is stabbed in the stomach.
-Adric and Nyssa watch as he is repaired.
-And then a very familiar penny drops:
+When a gladiator is stabbed in the stomach, Adric and Nyssa watch as he is repaired.

 Sue: It’s bloody Westworld again!
-Every few weeks, they wheel this out.
-And if they are making robots for entertainment purposes, and this is the best they can come up with, then their technology must be shit.
-Invent the Playstation 3 instead, you morons.
+Every few weeks they wheel this story out.
+And if they’re making robots for entertainment purposes, and this is the best they can come up with, then their technology must be shit.
+Invent the PlayStation instead, you morons.
 Or make a mechanical Derren Brown.
 Anything but this.